kthpanor/echem/docs/structopt.md

     \mathbf{x}_\mathrm{i+1} &= \mathbf{x}_\mathrm{i}+\Delta \mathbf{x}\,.
 \end{flalign}
  %
  When redundant internal coordinates are used, it is important to ensure that the displacements are only performed in the non-redundant part of the internal coordinate space.
-This is achieved by applying a projector $\mathbf{P}=\mathbf{G}^{-}\mathbf{G}$ to the gradient and Hessian before constructing the Newton step \cite{orcamanual}:
+This is achieved by applying a projector $\mathbf{P}=\mathbf{G}^{-}\mathbf{G}$ to the gradient and Hessian before constructing the Newton step {cite}`orcamanual`:
  %
  \begin{flalign}
  \tilde{\mathbf{g}}_q &= \mathbf{P}\nabla E(\mathbf{q}) \, , \\